meteocima/wrfda-runner-hpc/readme.md

 Prebuilt binaries should be downloaded from https://github.com/meteocima/wrfda-runner/releases/latest

-This repository already contains release v2.0.6 of the binary bundled in source code.
+This repository already contains latest release of the binary bundled in source code.

-### covar-matrices
+### covar-matrices-*

 A directory containing pre-built dataset of data needed by the assimilation process.
 This data is common between all runs of a certain